grafana/tutorials/content/tutorials/grafana-fundamentals.md

 - In **Type**, select **webhook**.
 - In **Url**, paste the endpoint to your request bin.
 - Click **Send Test** to send a test alert to your request bin.
+- Navigate back to the request bin you created earlier.
+On the left side, there's now a `POST /` entry.
+Click it to see what information is sent by Grafana.
 - Click **Save**.

 ### Configure an alert rule